rackerlabs/rackspace-how-to/content/cloud-servers/sftp-chrooted-bind-mount-user.md

 #### Set up the user's homedir afer the chroot operation

-1. If the ChrootDirectory is `/home/chroot` run the following commands:
+1. If the ChrootDirectory is `/home/chroot`, run the following commands:

         # chmod 711 /home/chroot            # This prevents chrooted users from seeing other chrooted users' homedirs
         # chmod 755 /home/chroot/$NEWUSER
         # chown $NEWUSER:sftponly /home/chroot/$NEWUSER

-2. If the ChrootDirectory is `%h` run the following command:
+2. If the ChrootDirectory is `%h`, run the following command:

         # chown root:root /home/chroot/$NEWUSER